tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 This example starts with a text label instead of an icon.
 A split button is similar to toolbar buttons as they both require an `onAction` callback. `onAction` is given an empty function so that the menu appears when the user clicks on the menu item and not the toolbar button.

 `onItemAction` is called when a menu item is clicked.
-The callback function is passed the split button's API [link] and the *value* of the selected menu item.
+The callback function is passed the split button's API and the *value* of the selected menu item.
 Nothing else is returned.
 The example calls `editor.insertContent(value)` to insert the *value* into the editor's content.

 `fetch` is called whenever the split button's drop-down menu is opened.
 It is a function that takes a callback and passes it a list of items to be rendered in the button's drop-down menu.
 This allows for asynchronous fetching of the menu items.